 So what if you missed your workout yesterday?
 Can you go tomorrow?
-Are 5 workout still better than no workouts?
+Are 5 workouts still better than zero workouts?
 Seventeen calls better than no calls?

-There’s no need to let the past slip-ups seep into your future potential.
-We’re all human, and no one is perfect.
-Instead of giving up, you can renegotiate your commitment, or find an accountability buddy while you're at it.
+There’s no need to let slip-ups seep into your future potential.
+We’re all human, and no one's perfect.
+Instead of giving up, you can renegotiate your commitment.
+Try to find an accountability buddy while you're at it.

 The goal is progress, not perfection.
 Baby steps are better than no steps.

 Around the holidays it can be easy to notice what you don’t have.
-Maybe your neighbors just got a new car, or your children's friends are all getting the latest Apple products—all way beyond your budget.
-This is an excellent time to practice having an empowered attitude, instead of living in a victim state.
+Maybe your neighbors just got a new car, or your children's friends are all getting the latest Apple products, which are all way beyond your budget.
+This is an excellent time to practice having an empowered attitude, instead of living in a "poor me" state.
 If you’re a parent, this is an ideal opportunity to instill the value in your kids, too!

 Maybe you want to gift your spouse a week-long trip to Hawaii, but you’re not sure how you could raise the funds.
 Here are two options for how your thought patterns could go in this scenario.